West African cuisine: Groundnut stew

-Recipes for the stew vary widely, but groundnut stew at its core is cooked with a sauce based on groundnuts (peanuts), the West African trinity of tomatoes, onion and chillies, and common protein components are mutton, beef or chicken.
+Recipes for the stew vary widely, but groundnut stew at its core is cooked with a sauce based on groundnuts (peanuts), the West African trinity of tomatoes, onion and chillies, and protein components such as mutton, beef or chicken.
 In the coastal regions of Senegal, maafe is frequently made with fish.
 Maafe is traditionally served with white rice (in Senegambia), couscous (as West Africa meets the Sahara) or fufu and sweet potatoes in the more tropical areas.

 Jollof rice

 Jollof rice, also called benachin, is a popular dish all over West Africa.
 It originated in Senegal but has since spread to the whole of West Africa, especially Nigeria and Ghana amongst members of the Wolof ethnic group, from whom the word "jollof" originated.

-There are many variations of jollof rice.
+There are many variations of jollof rice, which in most cuisines depends on a base similar to obe ata.
 The most common basic ingredients are rice, tomatoes and tomato paste, onion, salt, and red pepper.
 Beyond that, nearly any kind of meat, vegetable, or spice can be added.

 The Senegalese version of jollof rice is a bit different and is called ceebu jen, the national dish of Senegal.
 A variation, thiebou yapp, or "rice meat" is made with beef, mutton or other red meat.
+Riz gras is a similar dish found in French-speaking West Africa.